spesml/spesml.github.io/3_Plugin/6_logical_viewpoint.md

 # ![Logical Viewpoint](/images/logical_viewpoint/LogicalViewpoint.png){:height="30px" width="30px"}{:class="img-responsive"}SpesML Plugin - Logical Viewpoint

 ## Overview
 In order to realize the desired functionality that is specified in the models of the functional viewpoint, the system under development is decomposed into a network of communicating logical components.
-The result is a logical architecture model which is independent on any technological constraints and which can be reused for multiple platforms.
+The result is a logical architecture model which is independent of any technological constraints and which can be reused for multiple platforms.

 The Logical Components within the Logical Component Architecture provide a syntactic interface and a behavior specified by state automata.
-To compose the individual logical components to a logical architecture, the components interfaces are connected via connectors.
-Every such connection specifies which output channels will provide values to with input channels.
+To compose the individual logical components to a logical architecture, the interfaces of the components are connected via connectors.
+Every such connection specifies which output channels will provide values to input channels.

 ## Method
 The elements from the [functional architecture](https://spesml.github.io/plugin/functional_viewpoint.html) are mapped onto the components of the logical architecture.
 In general, this mapping is n:m.
-We recommend to design the functional white-box models already with the component architecture in mind, to achieve a n:1 mapping of elementary functions onto logical components.
+We recommend designing the functional white-box models already with the component architecture in mind, to achieve an n:1 mapping of elementary functions onto logical components.

-The platform independent logical components of the Logical Component Architecture will be mapped to technical components of the [technical architecture](https://spesml.github.io/plugin/technical_viewpoint.html) in order to come to a platform dependent implementation of the component.
+The platform-independent logical components of the Logical Component Architecture will be mapped to technical components of the [technical architecture](https://spesml.github.io/plugin/technical_viewpoint.html) in order to come to a platform-dependent implementation of the component.

 The following figure illustrates these relations:

 ![Logical Architecture Concept](/images/logical_viewpoint/logical_architecture_concept.png){:class="img-responsive"}

 ## Structure
-The Logical Architecture is modelled in the Logical Viewpoint folder of a SpesML Project.
+The Logical Architecture is modeled in the Logical Viewpoint folder of a SpesML Project.
 This diagram can be defined inside any logical (sub-)system (i.e. logical component).

 The following figure shows how the logical architecture of an exemplary window lifter system is embedded in the model:

 ![Logical Architecture Window Lifter Containment](/images/logical_viewpoint/logical_architecture_window-lifter_containment.png){:class="img-responsive"}

 Inside the SpesML Logical Internal Component Diagram the modeler can use all *Logical Components* to model the actual Logical Component Architecture.
 The *Logical Interfaces* of these components can then be connected via *Connectors*.
-In the following figure you can see how the logical architecture of the window lifter system is modelled:
+In the following figure you can see how the logical architecture of the window lifter system is modeled:

 ![Logical Architecture Window Lifter](/images/logical_viewpoint/logical_architecture_window-lifter.png){:class="img-responsive"}

 ## How to model
-To create the logical architecture of the examplary Window Lifter above, you can start by following these steps:
+To create the logical architecture of the exemplary Window Lifter above, you can start by following these steps:
 1. Navigate to the component in the containment tree, for which you want to model the logical architecture.
 2. Perform a right-click on this component and select *Create Diagram*: